 Kim Kardashian’s Secret Chats With Ivanka Trump Revealed: WTF Is Going On?

 Kanye isn’t the only person in the West family chummy with the Trumps.
-Kim Kardashian has apparently been speaking in private with Ivanka Trump and Jared Kushner for months!
-What’s happening here?
+Kim Kardashian has apparently been speaking with Ivanka Trump and Jared Kushner for months!
+What’s happening?

 While Kanye West and Donald Trump have been discussing their shared dragon energy, Kim Kardashian and Ivanka Trump have gotten down to business.
-Kim’s campaign to free imprisoned grandmother Alice Marie Johnson has now reached the president’s desk, reportedly thanks to Kim enlisting Ivanka and Jared Kushner‘s help with the case, along with her own attorney, Shawn Holley, according to TMZ.
+Kim’s campaign to free imprisoned grandmother Alice Marie Johnson has now reached the president’s desk, reportedly thanks to Kim enlisting Ivanka and Jared Kushner‘s help with the case, along with her own attorney, Shawn Holley, according to Mic.
 Kim’s hopeful that after fighting for over a year to help Alice, the president will finally grant her a pardon.
 Who better to persuade Trump than Ivanka?

 Alice, now 62 and a grandmother, was sentenced to life in prison without parole in 1997 on money laundering and drug conspiracy charges, her first offense.
 At trial, prosecutors called 10 coconspirators to testify against her in exchange for reduced or dropped charges.
 They were all given sentences ranging from probation without jail time, to 10 years in prison; Alice was the only person sentenced so significantly.
 She admitted that she was the go-between during the deal, but never personally made drug deals or dealt drugs.
 She was denied clemency in a previous appeal to former President Barack Obama.